heroku/heroku-buildpack-php/README.md

 This way, you can customise settings specific to your application, especially the document root in `nginx.conf.erb`.
 (Note the .erb extension.)

+Alternatively, the bundled `nginx.conf.erb` will automatically include all nginx configuration snippets within the application directory: `conf/nginx.d/*.conf`.
+This is another way that you can modify the `root` and `index` directives.
+Further, if the config snippets end with `.erb`, they will be parsed and have `.conf` extension appended to its filename.

 Pre-compiling binaries
 ----------------------